A guide to the best places to visit from Luxembourg City when looking for day trips

 4. Ansembourg and Hollenfels Castle

-The castles of Ansembourg and Hollenfels are real gems when it comes to day trips from Luxembourg city.
+The castles of Ansembourg and Hollenfels are real gems for day trips from Luxembourg City.

 Indeed, it’s here where the fairytale atmosphere of Luxembourg is the most palpable.